 Dog Friendly Holidays in St Ives

 The great thing about Cornwall is the unlimited number of gorgeous beaches that dogs can enjoy.
-However, between Easter day to October 1st there are restrictions on most of the beaches.
+However, between Easter day to September 30th there are restrictions on most of the beaches.
 Please follow the below link for more information on dog friendly beaches in and around St Ives:

-It's good to know that some beaches, including the fabulous Porth Kidney beach are dog friendly all year round.
+It's good to know that some beaches, including the fabulous Porth Kidney beach located in Lelant are dog friendly all year round.